jellyfishsolutions/lynx-admin-ui/README.md

 The `type` indicates the type of input to be used in the interface, defined by the `AdminType` enum.
 Other parameters of the `AdminField` annotation can be mandatory based on the chosen type.

+NOTE: the `AdminType` enum is a number.
+Other custom types can be used instead.

 ### `AdminField` other parameters
-There are also a set of optional parameters, available on all types:
+There is a set of optional parameters, available on all types:
 * `onSummary`: indicates if the field shall appear in the list view; default: `false`.
 * `searchable`: indicates if the field can be searchable in the list view; default: `false`.
 * `readOnly`: indicates if the field can be only readable in the editor view; default: `false`.
 This parameter can be a `boolean` value, or a function like `(req: Request, currentEntity: any) => Promise<boolean>` (same as the `values` but with different return type).
-* `uiSettings`: containers information on the visual appearance of the field.
+* `uiSettings`: contains information on the visual appearance of the field.
 See the `uiSettings` paragraph for more information.

 ### `AdminField` types